Jackw2As/Customer-Manager-App/README.md

 I might offer a deployed solution in the future.
 However as of writing this there are still a few bugs that need to be ironed out.

 By default the project uses the MockCustomerRepository, which only stores data in-memory and data won't be saved upon closing the application.
-If you want to project to store data to a file on your computer then you'll have to make a small change in the DataService Class(See switching to JsonCustomerRepository).
+If you would like to switch to using a presistent File Storage then follow the steps in Switching to JsonCustomerRepository.
-However this program doesn't have a feature to delete the file and you'll have to remove the file created for storage manually.
-The File should be saved somewhere inside the project folder, however I offer no guarentee that it will be saved there.

 ### Switching to JsonCustomerRepository
 The DataService Class is located in the namesplace CustomerManagerApp.Backend.Service or CustomerManagerApp/Backend/Service.
-Open this file and go to line 24.
+Open this file and go to line 20.
 It should look something like:

-    customerRepository = await setupMockCustomerRepository();
+    customerRepository = new MockCustomerRepository();

 Replace this line with:

     customerRepository = new JsonCustomerRepo();

 The program should now save any data to a File in a json format.

+Note: The file storage needs to be manually deleted.
+It can be found in the Documents\Jacks Customer Manager Program\saves folder.

 # Contributing
 Jackw2As - John Peter Aalders